itzownway/1-frontend/Javascript-GFG/README.md

 #### Return and undefined

+        - What is Return
+                 |---------- go out of the function (after return anything will not execute - funcation and class specific)

          - What Pure Function
-                        |---------- function always accept the parameter and return a value also did not change the data types even did not change the value
+                        |---------- it accept the parameter it do not change the parameter and always return a value

-           E.x =
+           E.x =                        |---------- no change the types and anything
                   function calculateSum(x, y) {
                      return x + y ;
                   }

                   const result = calculateSum(10, 20);
                   console.log(result);

 #### Arrow Function